 – Evidence of motivation, resourcefulness, maturity and the ability to take initiative

 The application consists of a series of essay questions, a resume, a transcript, and one letter of recommendation.

 Applications are due October 15th by 12 midnight.
 No applications will be accepted after this date.
 Letters of recommendation are due by October 20th.
-An internship does not need to be secured at the time of application.
-This fellowship cannot be combined with any other Vassar connected funding opportunity (ie: URSI, Ford, other Fellowship, etc.)

 The Tananbaum Family Leadership Program for Work and Development is made possible through the generosity of Steven Tananbaum '87 and Lisa Tananbaum.

 In addition to these the grants and funds administered by the Career Development Office opportunities, a variety of funds for summer experiences are administered by the Dean of Studies Office and the Office for Fellowships and Pre-Health Advising, and through the following programs: